valzya/theme-test-data/README.md

 ## Theme Test Data -Formerly Theme Unit Test

-For instructions on how to use the Theme Unit Test please see https://codex.wordpress.org/Theme_Unit_Test
+For instructions on how to use the Theme Test Data please see https://codex.wordpress.org/Theme_Unit_Test

 To download the Accessibility teams test file, please go to: